utopia-foss/dantro/doc/plotting/creators/ext.rst

 .. ipython::

-    In [1]: from dantro.plot_creators import PlotHelper
+    In [1]: from dantro.plot import PlotHelper

     In [2]: hlpr = PlotHelper(out_path="~/my_output_directory")